BHFock/git-cl/README.md

 `git-cl` is a command-line tool for Git that introduces Subversion-style changelists.
 It allows users to assign working directory files to named changelists, helping organise work by intent and manage partial commits more easily.

+Perfect for developers who prefer to organise their work logically from the start, rather than managing complex commit history afterward.

 ## Why git-cl?

 - Group files logically before staging